oddsdk/react-todomvc/README.md

 npm start
 ```

-Navigate to `localhost:3000` in your web browser or `localhost:1234` for Parcel.
+Open the app in your web browser:
+- Create React App and Vite: `localhost:3000`
+- Parcel: `localhost:1234`
+- Webpack: `localhost:8080`

 ## Build